markmastop/coolify-companion/README.md

 A mobile companion app for Coolify, built with Expo and React Native.
 This allows administrators to quickly get insights into servers, applications, and deployments on the go.

+Note: This app is built entirely with Vibe Coding.

 ## Live Demo

 [![Live Demo](https://img.shields.io/badge/Live%20Demo-coolify--companion.expo.app-3B82F6?style=for-the-badge)](https://coolify-companion.expo.app)